Please go to the 'Upgrade to a professional qualification' section for more information.

 Core content

-This short course, which will be taught at MSc standard, is one of the modules that comprise the postgraduate Forensic Programme.
-The course covers a broad range of topics including:
+This short course will be taught at MSc standard and is one of the modules that comprise the postgraduate Forensic Programme.
+The course will take a pragmatic approach, moving from theory to creating and applying knowledge and skills and will introduce students to a range of topics including:

 Upgrade to a professional qualification